ryjen/ryjen.github.io/content/post/deep_thoughts.md

 ### Trees in the Forest
 If a tree (a person), falls in the forest (society), does any body hear it (care)?

+### Reactivity
+If you use a thesaurus on "[react native](https://facebook.github.io/react-native)" you could come up with "acknowledge aboriginal".